 According to The 2018 Global Fraud and Identity Report 63% of businesses have experienced the same or more fraud losses in the past 12 months (2017/2018).
 As other research states, criminals successfully stole a whopping amount of £1.2 billion through fraud and scams in 2018.
 And in the UK only!

 As its name indicates, HFT comprises hundreds of thousands of trades per day.
 Today, they are executed by sophisticated machine learning finance algorithms.
 Thanks to these algorithms, it is possible to benefit from price differences that might exist only for a fraction of a second.
 Without artificial intelligence, HFT would never be possible, as it requires a pace of work far beyond human limits.
 There have been a number of machine learning algorithms applied in this field.
 The most common of them are SVMs.
 This abbreviation stands for Support Vector Machines.
-They are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+They have supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.

 The SVM models are trained to recognize features that indicate an upcoming increase or decrease in the market pricing and bid accordingly within a fraction of a second.
 They have been so successful that most of the High-Frequency Trading companies have integrated such models in their trading modules.